 First, my inspiration photo…

 I wanted a full shot, like above, but, this room had so many challenges preventing me.
-First the doorway is only 27″ wide (soon to be removed with a barn door at the top of the stairs), I was shooting into the light, and I waited till just before the sun went down, and then it was too dark, and I do not have a wide angle lens.
-Gosh I need a wide angle lens.
+The doorway is only 27″ wide and I was shooting into the light, and I waited till just before the sun went down, and then it was too dark, and I do not have a wide angle lens.
+Gosh, I need a wide angle lens.